haifengliu/azrefresh/mooncake/virtual-machines-linux-nodejs-running-cassandra.md

 Data and Web subnets can be protected through network security groups the coverage of which is out of scope for this article.

 **Step 2: Provision Virtual Machines**
-Using the image created previously, we will create the following virtual machines in the cloud server °∞hk-c-svc-west°± and bind them to the respective subnets as shown below:
+Using the image created previously, we will create the following virtual machines in the cloud server ‚Äúhk-c-svc-west‚Äù and bind them to the respective subnets as shown below:

 <table>
 <tr><th>Machine Name    </th><th>Subnet	</th><th>IP Address	</th><th>Availability set</th><th>DC/Rack</th><th>Seed?</th></tr>